 The Dominican University campus safety and security department works in cooperation with local police.
 They are in direct communication with the police and fire departments and call upon their assistance when needed.
-The university does not have a formalized memorandum of understanding with the River Forest Police Department.
+The university does not have a formalized memorandum of understanding with the River Forest Police Department and has no student organizations that maintain use of off-campus residential property.